iwasz/oledgui/README.md

   * [ ] Benchmark compilation size.
   * [ ] Benchmark cpu?
 * [ ] Have short think if, and remove the child field (and API) from Display* classes.
+  * [ ] Then research an idea if Display can inherit from an interface making Display hierarchy (dynamically) polymorpic.
+    * [ ] Then check if og::detail::augment::Window and og::Suite can inherit the same interface (which in turn would take this IDisplay from above as an arg.).
+This way I would make possible to hide different windows in different translation units.
+Only a function retutning reference to an interface
 * [ ] Implement something more than a dummy examples, and test the API in real life.
   * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?

 # Documentation TODO:
 * When you implemnt a custom widget, by default it is not focusable.
 Inherit from og::Focusable to change it.